OOHehir/myenergi_scripts/README.md

-# Myenergi Scripts
+# 'Myenergi' Scripts
 Python Scripts to interact with the 'MyEnergi' server

-Working now, basic login process
+This script is written in Python 3 & retrieves information from a Zappi unit.

+To setup:
+Download both files
+Edit config.ini with your login details.
+Run the python script